charlie-wong/coding-style/appendix/EmojiMarkdown.rst

 Emoji
 -------------------------------------------------------------------------------
 Make your text funny by emoji!

-An quick-ref-list of emoji in markdown syntax are `here <../EmojiCheatSheet.md>`_.
+For quick reference, see: `quick-ref-list of emoji in markdown syntax <../EmojiCheatSheet.md>`_.

 - [1] `Emoji Cheat Sheet <https://www.webpagefx.com/tools/emoji-cheat-sheet/>`_